Marcio R. A. Schettino, Technical Assistant to the Secretary of Transportation

 Frank Cook, Senior VP Technology

-Gabriel Murgel Branco, Director and Co-founder (Former Expert, CETESB)
+Gabriel Murgel Branco, Director (Former Expert, CETESB)

 Gustavo Teixeira, Diesel Product Engineering